-Trump says coronavirus task force to shift focus, drawing Pelosi criticism
+Trump says virus task force to focus on U.S. revival, acknowledges risks

-WASHINGTON (Reuters) - President Donald Trump said on Wednesday his coronavirus task force would shift its focus to reviving U.S. business and social life, prompting the top Democrat in Congress to warn that ignoring science and the need for more testing would put Americans at risk.
+WASHINGTON (Reuters) - President Donald Trump said on Wednesday his coronavirus task force would shift its focus to reviving U.S. business and social life, while acknowledging that reopening the economy could put more lives at risk.

-In a series of tweets on Wednesday, Trump said that because of its success, “the Task Force will continue on indefinitely with its focus on SAFETY & OPENING UP OUR COUNTRY AGAIN.
-We may add or subtract people to it, as appropriate.”
+In a series of tweets, Trump said the White House task force he formed in March would not wind down, as he had suggested on Tuesday, but would instead add some advisers and focus on “SAFETY & OPENING UP OUR COUNTRY AGAIN.”

-He added: “The Task Force will also be very focused on Vaccines & Therapeutics.”
+Trump changed his mind after the reaction to his Tuesday announcement showed how popular the task force was, he said.

+Trump’s Twitter comments drew swift criticism from the leading Democrat in Congress, House of Representatives Speaker Nancy Pelosi, who warned against easing stay-at-home and social-distancing restrictions without more testing for the virus.

+“If you undermine science, if you underfund testing, if you exaggerate the opportunity that is out there for the economy at the risk of people dying, that’s not a plan,” Pelosi told MSNBC.
+“Death is not an economic motivator, stimulus.
+So why are we going down that path?”

-The task force to date has included medical professionals focused on battling the pandemic, some of whom have at times offered guidance at odds with Trump’s, including on when to ease stay-at-home orders and lockdowns on the economy.
+The White House task force to date has included medical professionals focused on battling the pandemic, some of whom have at times offered guidance at odds with Trump’s, including on when to ease restrictions.

 White House guidelines say that the number of new cases must be trending downward for 14 days and that vastly expanded coronavirus testing and other safeguards must be put in place before the shutdowns can be phased out.